A Shape Dynamics Tutorial: A derivation of Shape Dynamics

 Here $\Lie_{{\d\xi}}(g^{-\frac 1 3} g_{ij}) = \nabla_i \d \xi_j + \nabla_j \d \xi_i - {\ts \frac 2 3} \, g_{ij}\nabla_k \d \xi^k $ is what York calls the \emph{conformal Killing form} \cite{YorkTTdecomposition} associated with the vector $\d \xi$.

-A related concept is that of \e{transverse} diffeos: they are diffeomorphisms generated by a transverse vector field $\nabla_i \xi^i = 0$.
-It's easy to show that $ (\xi^i | \mathcal H_i ) = (\xi^i | \mathcal S_i )- {\ts \frac 2 3} ( \nabla_i \xi^i | p )$; therefore if a vector field is transverse the diffeos it generates are special.
+A related concept is that of \e{transverse} diffeomorphisms: they are diffeomorphisms generated by a transverse vector field $\nabla_i \xi^i = 0$.
+It's easy to show that $ (\xi^i | \mathcal H_i ) = (\xi^i | \mathcal S_i )- {\ts \frac 2 3} ( \nabla_i \xi^i | p )$; therefore if a vector field is transverse the diffeomorphisms it generates are special.
 The converse, however, is not true: there are special diffeomorphisms that are generated by vector fields with a longitudinal component.

 Making a coordinate change from $\lambda_1,\lambda_2$ to $\alpha,\lambda_1$ the Hamiltonian constraint takes the form

 Therefore the value $\alpha = 1/3$ corresponds to

 {\bf Analysis of case III}